Skip to content

 Dick, K6KSG, WSW of Colorado Springs, Colorado, Jerry WA5EKG in Houston, TX area and RAJ AG4HR in NC are just having a little chat on 14055 KHz at 1500z every Thursday morning.
 If anyone who would like to join in and say hello for a little chat please do so.
 We all are SOWP members and I (Dick K6KSG) have been the net control on 80 meters for about 8 years when I took it over from Bob W6BNB and Ben N6SL.
 I ran the net until it ran out of member check-ins on 20 meters.

 SOWP is a program of CHRS.
-Bob Rydzewski is organizing and digitizing the SoWP archives
+Bob Rydzewski is organizing and digitizing the SoWP archives.

 In the video, W6CF on the air for the first time from CHRS Radio Central, Denny Monticelli, AE6C, at the key, in QSO with K6KPH, Bolinas/Marshall on the 100th Anniversary of KPH, 26 IV 14, 13:30 +- PDT.